MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/enterprise/federated-identity-for-your-office-365-dev-test-environment.md

 - Eine Testversion oder ein Produktionsabonnement für Microsoft 365 E5 oder Office 365 E5.

-- Einem vereinfachten Unternehmensintranet, das mit dem Internet verbunden ist, bestehend aus fünf virtuellen Computern in einem Subnetz eines virtuellen Azure-Netzwerks (DC1, APP1, CLIENT1, ADFS1 und PROXY1).
-Azure AD Connect wird auf APP1 ausgeführt, um die Liste von Konten in der Active Directory Domain Services-Domäne mit Office 365 zu synchronisieren.
-PROXY1 erhält die eingehenden Authentifizierungsanfragen.
-ADFS1 überprüft Anmeldeinformationen mit DC1 und gibt Sicherheitstoken aus.
+- A simplified organization intranet connected to the Internet, consisting of five virtual machines on a subnet of an Azure virtual network (DC1, APP1, CLIENT1, ADFS1, and PROXY1).
+Azure AD Connect runs on APP1 to synchronize the list of accounts in the Active Directory Domain Services domain to Office 365.
+PROXY1 receives the incoming authentication requests.
+ADFS1 validates credentials with DC1 and issues security tokens.

 Das Einrichten dieser Testumgebung besteht aus fünf Phasen: